Blog, homepage-featured-top, main-blog

 Graphical Presentation

 Generally, elongation (a measure of ductility) decreases as strength increases.
 Plotting elongation on the vertical axis and strength on the horizontal axis leads to a graph starting in the upper left (high elongation, lower strength) and progressing to the lower right (lower elongation, higher strength).
-This shape, as can be seen in Figure 1, led to the colloquial description of calling this the banana diagram.
+When considering conventional steels and the first generation of advanced high strength steels, this shape led to the colloquial description of calling this the banana diagram.

 Even this approach has its limitations.
 Elongation is only one measure of ductility.
 Other ductility parameters are increasingly important with AHSS grades, such as hole expansion and bendability.
 There are several other approaches that have been proposed by experts around the world.
 Have a look at our Defining Steels article, from which this article was drawn, to learn more about them.
 You will also find within Defining Steels a detailed explanation of the nomenclature used throughout the Guidelines to define steels.
 If you have questions, please use the Comments tool below or on the Defining Steels page.